Guidelines for Local Political Engagement

 Please don’t derail our State-wide effort by making the upcoming elections a referendum on your new kitchen!
 Your gain could cost the rest of us millions.

-Please do not seek support for your pet local project without checking first with our General Manager Dougal Mayor at gm@scoutsqld.com.au
+Please do not seek support for your pet local project without checking first with the Branch Support Office at: ccea@scoutsqld.com.au

 On Message